rdragos/kumuScripts/README.md

 ...
 ```

-and look for it in `tagged_output.json` to check whether there is such an entry and check the flag `isMPC'
+and look for it in `tagged_output.json` to check whether there is such an entry and check the flag `isMPC`
 to be set up accordingly (0 to remove paper in the kumu map, 1 to add paper in the map).

-If there is no such entry, then make sure to add it at the end of file, with the corresponding flag, eg:
+If there is no such entry, then make sure to add it at the end of `tagged_output.json`, with the corresponding flag, eg:
 ```
     {
       "label": "SmartVercauteren09",